 Companies that adopt this approach need to consider three key factors:

 - Minimizing the number of relationships—the fewer the number of supplier relationships the better as long as all the company’s needs are met

 - Degree of redundancy—the degree to which a supplier selected for one outsourced effort can provide support in another outsourced effort should the need arise,

 With this strategy, suppliers need to be carefully chosen.
-As the organization continues to expand its outsourcing efforts, they must also contemplate the impact adding a new supplier has on the overall supplier landscape.
+As the organization continues to expand its outsourcing efforts, it must also contemplate the impact adding a new supplier has on the overall supplier landscape.

 While neither of these models is easy to implement and optimize, both have their advantages.
 The key is to adopt the model that best fits your individual situation and corporate culture.

-Let us put our proven experience in providing tech support for small and medium size companies to work for you.
+Let us put our proven experience in providing tech support for small and medium-size companies to work for you.
 Request a quote from our sales